nolotiro/nolotiro.org/README.md

 bin/rake download_maxmind_db
 ```

 For delayed tasks (like sending emails) we use Sidekiq, that uses Redis.
-Also we use Redis to cache things.
+For caching, we use Redis.

 ```
 sudo apt-get install redis-server